Lancia Trevi: History

 The Trevi was available initially with two engines, a 1600 and 2000, both fitted with Weber or Solex carburetors.
 In the UK automatic transmission was optional only on the larger engined cars.
 In 1981 Bosch electronic ignition was made available on the 2000IE models.
 This allowed the engine to produce 122 CV at 6400 rpm (compared to 115 CV at 5500 rpm).
 The Trevi Volumex was the last version of the car, introduced in 1982 at the Turin motor show and designed to improve performance without affecting fuel economy.
 Fitted with a twin scroll Roots-type supercharger (and carburettors, rather than the expected fuel injection), this increased output to 135 CV.
 This development meant the Trevi was the first car fitted with a mechanically driven supercharger in nearly five decades if not considering the 131 Volumetrico since it was a limited production run.
 It had revised front seats, a matt-black chin spoiler and plusher trim, with the seats upholstered in Zegna materials.
 As for the 2000IE, the Volumex also received a much-praised power steering from ZF as standard.
-Lancia UK did not import this version of the car to Great Britain and Northern Ireland.
+Lancia UK did not import this version of the car to sell in Great Britain and Northern Ireland.
 The carburetted 2000 was discontinued during 1983, and production of the Trevi overall was discontinued in 1984.
 In total 36,784 examples of the Trevi were produced.

 One interesting special model was a single "Trevi Bimotore" built by ex-Abarth engineer Giorgio Pianta in 1984.
 This car allowed Pirelli to carry out tire testing for the upcoming street version of the Lancia Delta S4.
 To provide all-wheel drive and equivalent power, this unique car was equipped with a second engine in the rear, necessitating large air intakes on the rear doors.
 The engines were lightly tuned Volumex units (using smaller pulleys to increase boost pressure), providing 150 CV each for a total of 300 CV.